Near-miss: quarantine of fall arrest equipment

 • 1 minute read

-A member has reported a near miss incident in which lift arrest equipment was found to be faulty and was subsequently removed from use.
+A Member has reported a near miss incident in which lift arrest equipment was found to be faulty and was subsequently removed from use.

 What happened?

-During an annual inspection of equipment on a vessel, the inspecting person found that on three fall arrest devices, there was no stenciling on the arrestor and the safety device on the hook did not function correctly, as the hook could be opened without using the safety clip.
+During an annual inspection of equipment on a vessel, the inspecting person found that on three fall arrest devices, there was no stencilling on the arrestor and the safety device on the hook did not function correctly, as the hook could be opened without using the safety clip.

 Quarantined fall arrest devices